-We have an \$85.0 million senior secured revolving credit facility.
-As of January 31, 2013, we had estimated outstanding borrowings of \$25.1 million, excluding \$0.2 million in loan extension fees, utilized \$10.2 million of the letters of credit sublimit, and had excess availability under the credit facility of \$40.0 million.
+We have a \$75.0 million senior secured revolving credit facility.
+As of April 30, 2013, we were eligible to borrow \$65.7 million, had estimated outstanding borrowings of \$17.7 million, including \$0.2 million in loan extension fees, utilized \$11.6 million of the letters of credit sublimit, and had excess availability under the credit facility of \$36.4 million.
 Maintaining a large loan balance under our credit facility could adversely affect our business and limit our ability to plan for or respond to changes in our business.
 Additionally, our borrowings under the credit facility are at variable rates of interest, exposing us to the risk of interest rate volatility, which could lead to an increase in our net loss.
 Our debt obligations could also:

-- increase our vulnerability to general adverse economic and industry conditions; - require us to dedicate a portion of our cash flow from operations to payments on our indebtedness, thereby reducing the availability of our cash flow for other purposes, including funding daily operations, investing in future business opportunities and capital expenditures; - limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate thereby placing us at a competitive disadvantage compared to our competitors that may have less debt or debt with less restrictive debt covenants; - limit, by the financial and other restrictive covenants in our loan agreement, our ability to borrow additional funds; and - have a material adverse effect on us if we fail to comply with the covenants in our loan agreement because such failure could result in an event of default which, if not cured or waived, could result in our indebtedness becoming immediately due and payable.
+- increase our vulnerability to general adverse economic and industry conditions; - require us to dedicate a portion of our cash flow from operations to payments on our indebtedness, thereby reducing the availability of our cash flow for other purposes, including funding daily operations, investing in future business opportunities and capital expenditures;

+- limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate thereby placing us at a competitive disadvantage compared to our competitors that may have less debt or debt with less restrictive debt covenants; - · limit, by the financial and other restrictive covenants in our loan agreement, our ability to borrow additional funds; and - have a material adverse effect on us if we fail to comply with the covenants in our loan agreement because such failure could result in an event of default which, if not cured or waived, could result in our indebtedness becoming immediately due and payable.